eliotcochrane/eliotcochrane.github.io/_posts/2024-02-09-okunakayama-kogen.md

 Right next to the ice cream place is a nice onsen.
 Like most onsens that have been around a while, it isn't the prettiest onsen, but it has a great atmosphere.
 A popular spot that follows a day on the hill and also a popular spot for locals with a view overlooking part of the valley.
 The winter time is beautiful, but summer and fall are just as beautiful.

-Bring your ticket and show it to the staff when entering to get a 100円 discount!
+Bring the lift ticket and show it to the staff when entering to get a 100円 discount!

 ##### Yuki Akari - 雪あかり